ESA Summer Workshop for Teachers 2014

 Who can apply?

-The workshop is open to teachers of Science, Technology, Engineering and Mathematics (STEM) subjects in secondary schools (students 14 - 18 years old) of ESA Member and Cooperating States*.
-Please note that priority will be given to persons who have not participated in previous ESA teachers workshops.
+The workshop is open to teachers of STEM related subjects in secondary schools (students 12 – 18 years old) of ESA Member States and Cooperating States*.
+Please note that priority will be given to teachers who have not participated in previous ESA teacher workshops.

-A limited number of places are available at the Summer Workshop for Teachers.
-Teachers wishing to participate in the workshop should complete the online application form .
-As part of the application process teachers need to briefly describe why they would like to attend the workshop and how they plan to disseminate the knowledge gained including ESA’s education resources.
+A limited number of places are available at the ESA Summer Workshop for Teachers.
+Teachers wishing to participate in the workshop should complete the online application form.
+As part of the application process teachers need to briefly describe why they would like to attend the workshop and how they plan to disseminate the knowledge gained, including ESA’s classroom resources.
+Teachers will be selected to attend the workshop based on the information provided in the online application form.

 Attendance to the entire workshop is mandatory.
 Participants are encouraged to bring their personal laptops.
 Internet access will be organised on location.